 There is vSAN stretched cluster information in the appendix of the View and vSAN Reference Architecture document.
 The use case described is for full clones.
 Non-persistent desktops are better handled with separate Pods/vSAN clusters per site, connected via CPA, as mentioned previously.
 This is detailed in the other user cases in the Reference Architecture.
 Here are some links to useful documentation on Horizon View with vSAN Stretched Cluster.

-VMware Horizon with View and vSAN Reference Architecture Appendix H (link to vSAN Stretched Cluster appendix in RA)
+- VMware Horizon with View and vSAN Reference Architecture Appendix F (link to vSAN Stretched Cluster appendix in RA)

-AppVolumes Caveat: There is no support for AppVolumes on any sort of Stretched Cluster at this time.
+AppVolumes Caveat: At the time of writing, there is no support for AppVolumes on any sort of Stretched Cluster at this time.
 That includes vSAN Stretched Cluster.
+The support statement (or lack thereof) appears on page 429 of Reference Architecture document listed above.

 Kudos to Graeme for this useful information.